Image default

 Image result for What It’s Like To Be A Blind Software Engineer At Amazon

 I assume training is truly vital for everybody–and so is publicity.
-Unless humans have interacted with a person that is blind, they’re relying on popular culture, literature, and their pals to research more.
-As we all turn out to be extra uncovered, open-minded, and ultimately knowledgeable approximately human beings who can be different from ourselves, there can be greater possibilities for absolutely everyone to contribute meaningfully to our community.
+Unless humans have interacted with a person who is blind, they’re relying on popular culture, literature, and their pals to research more.
+As we all turn out to be extra uncovered, open-minded, and ultimately knowledgeable human beings who can be different from ourselves, there can be greater possibilities for everyone to contribute meaningfully to our community.

 Related posts